sourmash-bio/sourmash/doc/new.md

 [MinHash sketching](https://en.wikipedia.org/wiki/MinHash) to support both Jaccard similarity _and_ containment analyses with k-mers.
-This significantly expands the range of operations that can be done quickly and in low memory. sourmash also implements a number of new and powerful analysis techniques, including minimum metagenome covers and alignment-free ANI estimation.
+This significantly expands the range of operations that can be done quickly and in low memory. sourmash also implements a number of new and powerful techniques for analysis, including minimum metagenome covers and alignment-free ANI estimation.

 sourmash is inspired by [mash](https://mash.readthedocs.io), and